Hyperborean cycle: Ubbo-Sathla

-Ubbo-Sathla ("The Unbegotten Source", "The Demiurge") is described as a huge protoplasmic mass resting in a grotto deep beneath the frozen earth.
+Ubbo-Sathla ("The Unbegotten Source", "The Demiurge") is an Outer God who is described as a huge protoplasmic mass resting in a grotto deep beneath the frozen earth.
 The being is of a monstrous fecundity, spontaneously generating primordial single-celled organisms that pour unceasingly from its shapeless form.
 It guards a set of stone tablets believed to contain the knowledge of the Elder Gods.

 Ubbo-Sathla is said to have spawned the prototypes of all forms of life on Earth, though whatever its pseudopods touch is forever devoid of life.
 Ubbo-Sathla is destined to someday reabsorb all living things on Earth.

+Ubbo-Sathla is often regarded as a primal entity.
+Ubbo-Sathla is considered the “source” and “the unforgotten beginning” of the Great Old Ones, and is also regarded as the twin sibling of Azathoth.

-Ubbo-Sathla possibly dwells in gray-litten Y'qaa underneath Mount Voormithadreth, and may have spawned another of its residents, the being Abhoth, whose form and nature is very similar.
+Ubbo-Sathla probably dwells in gray-litten Y'qaa underneath Mount Voormithadreth, and likely have spawned another of its residents, the being Abhoth.
+Whose form and nature is very similar.
 This similarity has led some writers to speculate that Ubbo-Sathla and Abhoth are the same entity viewed at different epochs under different names.
 The tablets that Ubbo-Sathla guards have been oft sought by sorcerers, though no sorcerer has yet succeeded in acquiring them.